snowfluke/paperium/README.md

 ![Paperium Signals](images/signals.png)

 > [!IMPORTANT]
-> For Paperium XGBoost version especially gen 4 and prior, go to the bottom page.
+> Paperium V0 and Paperium V1 still available in the branch section with differnt model architecture

 ## Table of Contents